 Yerby Fellow, Center for Climate, Health, and the Global Environment, Harvard T.H.
 Chan School of Public Health

-Dr. Salas has served as the lead author for the Lancet Countdown on Health and Climate Change Brief for the United States since 2018 and founded the associated Working Group.
-Dr. Salas was a Co-Director for the first Climate Crisis and Clinical Practice Symposium and spearheads the broader Initiative in partnership with The New England Journal of Medicine.
-She alsoserved on the planning committee for the National Academy of Medicine’s Climate Change and Human Health Grand Challenge and has testified before Congress for the full House Committee on Oversight and Reform on how climate change is harming health.
-She engages in research on how climate change is impacting the health care system and developing evidence-based adaptation.
-She lectures on climate and health nationally and internationally, has published in high-impact journals, and her work and expertise has been featured in mainstream media outlets like the New York Times, NPR, Time, and the Associated Press.
+Dr. Salas was elected to the National Academy of Medicine (NAM) in 2021 for her work on climate change and health.
+She was a member of the original planning committee for the NAM Grand Challenge on Health and Climate Change and continues her involvement.
+She has testified before Congress for the full House Committee on Oversight and Reform and the White House Health Equity Forum on how climate change is inequitably harming health.
+She engages in research on how climate change is impacting the healthcare system and developing evidence-based adaptation.
+She lectures and serves on committees at the nexus of climate and health nationally and internationally, advises and publishes in high impact journals, and her work and expertise are regularly featured in podcasts and mainstream media outlets like the New York Times, NPR, USA Today, and the Associated Press.

 Abstract: Impact of Billion-Dollar Weather and Climate Disasters on Healthcare Utilization, Outcomes, and Cost for Elderly Medicare Beneficiaries - Implications for Educational, Community Service, and Advocacy Initiatives